-In order to understand the development desires, potential, and limitations inherent at the project study site, interviews were conducted with a representative collection of stakeholders in the community.
+In order to understand the development desires, potential, and limitations inherent at each of the project study sites, interviews were conducted with a representative collection of stakeholders in each community.
 Stakeholders were individually contacted and asked to provide their input on topics including the history of their property, any plans for expansion, renovation or sale, whether proximity to the Metra station was seen as an amenity, and any assistance that could help them progress towards their goals.

 The following is a summary of input/comments collected during each of the respective stakeholder interviews.
 The individual responses have been organized and paraphrased where appropriate to reflect a focused overview of the applicable study site location and its immediate surroundings.
-A summary overview of the responses for the site is also provided.
+A summary overview of the responses for each of the respective study sites is also provided.